evantahler/nodePhidgets/readme.md

 >#### Warning to users of version <= 0.4.0
 >
 >The API in version 0.5.0 and above has changed and is not backwards-compatible.
 We had to
-> make this change in order to support more than jsut the PhidgetInterfaceKit board.
+> make this change in order to support more than just the PhidgetInterfaceKit board.
 An
 > archived copy of [version 0.4.0]
 >(http://cote.cc/w/wp-content/uploads/projects/phidgets/nodePhidgets-0.4.0.zip) is being
 >kept around for those needing to maintain older projects.